Oxfam is committed to providing life-saving aid and support to people in Gaza.

-- Thousands of people are moving out of tents and shelters, beginning the arduous task of rebuilding their lives.
+- During the ceasefire, thousands of people were moving out of tents and shelters, beginning the arduous task of rebuilding their lives.

-- Hundreds of trucks have entered Gaza, bringing much-needed aid after prolonged restrictions.
+- Hundreds of trucks entered Gaza, bringing much-needed aid after prolonged restrictions - this flow of aid has now ended.

 - People in Gaza have immediate needs for food, water, medicines, and shelter, with a long-term focus on rebuilding infrastructure.